killuhwhale/reportr/README.md

 Problems:

+  - PDF - Chart Field 17 Anticipated Nutrient Removal is 0, not sure if it should be.
+  - Finish removing n_lbs_acre from db and everywhere.
+  - Nutrient import calculations are very different based on material type.
+This needs to be handled better.
+  - Undo Fertilizer in TSV.js

   - Upload TSV process
     - Ensure there are rows of data bfore uploading.
     - Need to avoid updating TSV file in DB with an empty doc....